ZEPL/zepl-documentation/docs/guide/enterprise/custom_image_support.md

   --password $(aws ecr get-login --no-include-email --region us-west-2 | cut -d" " -f6)
 ```

-The commmand take few minutes depending on your network speed.
-At the end you will be able to see these kind of messages like if the whole process is successful.
+The command will take a few minutes depending on your network speed.
+If the process is successful, you will see the following messages:

 ```bash
 Successfully built c5c7c63c2bff